alexch/files/README.md

 ## Usage (mixin mode)

 The mixin mode is a fairly clean API, suitable for use in unit tests.
 After `include Files` you can call `file` or `dir` to make a temporary file or directory; it'll put them into a new temp dir that is removed on process exit.
-It also saves a reference to this directory inside an instance variable named `@files` so you can't use that name for your own instance variables.
+It also saves a reference to this directory inside an instance variable named `@files` (so don't use that name for your own instance variables).

     require "files"
     include Files